 Outlets on the Countertop

 The concept of having the outlets(s) installed on the countertop is another option.
 With this Kitchen Power Grommet by Mockett, a power strip can be installed underneath the countertop with only a low profile metal circle showing.
 When the outlets need to be utilized you simply pull up on the two metal handles on top of the circle and the power grommet pops up.
-This application is nice because it keeps the outlets completely out of site, but readily accessible when needed.Continue to 6 of 6 below.
+This application is nice because it keeps the outlets completely out of sight, but readily accessible when needed.Continue to 5 of 5 below.